Best Cycling Trousers for Commuting [Top 3 for Men + Women in 2020]

 Another thing to consider with urban cycling pants is the fit – in particular: do they cover your rear?
 One of the most disconcerting things about seeing a cyclist in “regular” clothes is when their backside has been exposed because the pants they’re wearing don’t quite fit right.
 This can easily be combated by a raised-rear to the trousers, or a longer drop to your t-shirt or jacket.

-Additionally, if you want your cycle pants to stand the test of time, a gusseted crotch is one of the most valuable features as it can really protect against wear and tear.
+If you want your cycle pants to stand the test of time, a gusseted crotch is one of the most valuable features as it can really protect against wear and tear.
 Don’t know what a gusset is?
 Fear not…

 What is a Gusseted Crotch?